Metcalf Creek Road

 History

 This trail is named after John Metcalf, who was originally from Ohio.
 Eventually, he would come to own most of western Avon.
 He rode with Oscar Traer to Central City to witness the "proving up" of each other's homesteads.
-He served as one Eagle County's first commissioners after the county was carved out of Summit County in 1883.
+He served as one of Eagle County's first commissioners after the county was carved out of Summit County in 1883.
 He joined forces with fellow homesteaders to build the Metcalf irrigation ditch to open up more land for agriculture.
-In 1896, John signed all the property over to his wife and left town for the Klondike Gold Rush in the Yukon Territory, never to return.
+In 1896, Metcalf signed all the property over to his wife and left town for the Klondike Gold Rush in the Yukon Territory, never to return.

 Technical Rating